RUB-Bioinf/DimensionalityReduction/README.md

 ## Overview

 This repository contains four different scripts:
-- PCA_tf2.py  : Performs principle component analysis on spectral data of shape (X\*Y,spectra) with *n_components*.
-Data can be standarized such that they have a mean of 0 and standard deviation. of 1.
+- PCA_tf2.py  : Performs principle component analysis on spectral data of shape (X\*Y,s pectra) with *n_components*.
+Data can be standarized such that they have a mean of 0 and standard deviation of 1.
-- UMAP_tf2.py : Performs uniform manifold approximation and projection on data of shape (X\*Y,spectra) with *n_neighbors, n_components, min_dist, metric*.
-Data can be standarized such that they have a mean of 0 and standard deviation.
+- UMAP_tf2.py : Performs uniform manifold approximation and projection on data of shape (X\*Y, spectra) with *n_neighbors, n_components, min_dist and metric*.
+Data can be standarized such that they have a mean of 0 and standard deviation of 1.
 - FCCAE_tf2.py: Training of the entire stacked autoencoder from scratch, yielding a fully connected contractive autoencoder with Tensorflow.
 - SCAE_tf2.py : Training of a series of stacked contractive autoencoders which are trained with one hidden layer each and are afterwards connected to form a deep autoencoder with Tensorflow.